jamesthesnake/jamesthesnake.github.io/_posts/2021-11-09-cultureinwork.md

 Incentive: pay people per good item created and/or dock pay for bad items
 Process: have QA check items before shipment and discard bad items
 Culture: people value excellence and try very hard to avoid defects

+P.S people get more angry over a legal wrong than a violent wrong, because one is a semi-equal beating you and the other is you were conquered by a superior force.